manuelcoca/digital-space/README.md

 ### About This Hub

-The goal of this hub is to provide a extensive and structured roadmap of skillsets required to become a successfulI
+The goal of this hub is to provide a extensive and structured roadmap of skillsets required to become a successful

 * Indie Maker,
 * Software Engineer/Architect or/and
 * Full-Stack Developer.

-Following the Roadmap and acquiring the skills will enable you to build highly professional projects.
-Plus, you can look forward to landing jobs that pay really well.
+Following the Roadmap and acquiring the skills will enable you to build professional projects, but also build your personality as a professional, which in the end, allows you to land jobs that pay really well.

 ### What to Expect